Who Are the Montagues in Romeo and Juliet?

 The Montagues and the Feud: A Tragic Cycle

-Let's talk about the Montagues and Capulets aren’t just fighting over territory or resources—they’re fighting over pride.
+The Montagues and Capulets aren’t just fighting over territory or resources—they’re fighting over pride.
 The feud is so deep-rooted that no one even remembers why it started.
 It’s like a family feud that’s lasted for centuries, just because their ancestors had a disagreement.
 The Montagues and Capulets are stuck in this cycle of violence, and it’s tearing Verona apart.

 The Montagues and the Tragedy of Romeo and Juliet